MileHacker Logo

 Preparation Check

 Inform family or friends of your itinerary and check in regularly.
-Keep physical and digital copies of important documents separate from the originals.
+Keep printed and soft copies of important documents separate from the originals.

 Health & Safety Pointers